-Their legal teams aggressively assert First Amendment principles To fend off any form of oversight or externally imposed constraints That either limit the content on their platforms or the "algorithmic orderings of information" produced by their machine operations.
+Their legal teams aggressively assert First Amendment principles

+To fend off any form of oversight or externally imposed constraints

+That either limit the content on their platforms or the "algorithmic orderings of information" produced by their machine operations.
 As one attorney who has represented many of the leading Surveillance capitalists puts it, "The lawyers working for these Companies have business reasons for supporting free expression.
 Indeed, all of these companies talk about their businesses in the language of free speech.
 (Zuboff, 2019, p.
 109)

 Today six of the richest people in the world, Bill Gates, Carlos Slim Helu, Jeff Bezos, Mark Zuckerman, Larry Ellison, and Warren Buffet reap profits from telecommunication companies that owe their technological origination to taxpayer paid-for-research conducted in government funded OR programs.
-Much of that wealth redistribution has happened since the advent of digital technology and its' adjoining electronic memory processing capabilities.
-The military-industrial-complex distributes wealth upwards (Phillips 2018, pp. 221-262) and appropriates customers' personal data (Zuboff 2019).
+Much of that wealth redistribution has happened since the advent of digital technology.
+The military-industrial-complex distributes wealth upwards (Phillips 2018, pp. 221-262; Sklair 2001) and appropriates customers' personal data (Zuboff 2019).
+It appears that this new digital mode of production is very effective at appropriating wealth so the alienation that works with it must be very effective as well.